Nambaseking01/Scratch-Ultimate-Coding-Shop/README.md

 languages.

 If you have been invited to work on this repository, please go to this link and read the instructions first: https://scratch.mit.edu/discuss/post/3721250/

+Features that have been prepared for ALPHA v0.0.3:

+- A clock system beneath the welcoming text!